Fast Ewald summation for electrostatic potentials with arbitrary periodicity: Introduction

 \section{Introduction}

-The task of computing interactions in an $N$-body problem is the most demanding part of different numerical simulations such as electrostatics in molecular dynamics, gravitational fields in cosmological formation of galaxies, and potentials in Stokes flow simulations.
+The task of computing interactions in an $N$-body problem is the most demanding part of various numerical simulations such as electrostatics in molecular dynamics, gravitational fields in cosmological formation of galaxies, and potentials in Stokes flow simulations.
 Due to the long-range behavior of the involved kernels, these problems are computationally expensive and therefore, fast and accurate numerical algorithms are required to accelerate simulations.
 The Ewald technique \cite{Ewald1921} splits the interactions into a near field (computed in real space) and a far field (computed in Fourier space) contribution.
-There exist several methods that utilize this decomposition together with the Fast Fourier transform (FFT) in order to accelerate the calculation of the Fourier space sum \cite{Hockney2010, Deserno1998, Essmann1995, Lindbo2011a}.
-These methods belong to a family of Particle-Mesh-Ewald (PME) methods which reduce the computational complexity from $\order{N^2}$ to $\order{N\log(N)}$ with a prefactor depending on the required accuracy.
-The PME methods are known to be most efficient for fully periodic problems.
-As soon as a non-periodic direction exists, Fourier series are substituted with Fourier integrals that have to be resolved numerically before applying FFTs.
-During the last years, the Spectral Ewald method (SE) has been developed in order to provide a fast and spectrally accurate approach for evaluating electrostatics problems with arbitrary periodicities \cite{Lindbo2011a,Lindbo2012, Klinteberg2017, Shamshirgar2017}.
-The free-space and 1d-periodic versions of the method were developed recently and equipped with a novel technique proposed by Vico \etal which provides a tool for computing volume potentials using FFTs \cite{Vico2016}.
-This extension makes it possible to unify the treatment of all modes in the singly periodic case and as a result, this case can be evaluated with a small extra cost as compared to the triply periodic case \cite{Shamshirgar2017}.
-In \cite{Klinteberg2017}, the free-space version of the SE method is used for accelerating the evaluation of free-space potentials of Stokes flow.
-It has been shown that the method is competitive with the Fast Multipole Method (FMM), which is most efficient for tackling problems with nonperiodic boundary conditions.
+There exist several methods that utilize this decomposition together with the Fast Fourier transform (FFT) in order to accelerate the calculation of the Fourier space sum.\cite{Hockney2010,Deserno1998,Essmann1995,Lindbo2011a} These methods belong to a family of Particle-Mesh-Ewald (PME) methods which, applied to a system of $N$ particles, reduce the computational complexity from $\order{N^2}$ to $\order{N\log(N)}$ with a prefactor depending on the required accuracy.

+The given references are all concerned with the triply periodic case.
+Different approaches have been suggested to extend to settings with reduced periodicity.
+One simple idea for the doubly periodic case is to use the triply periodic summation, simply extending the unit cell in the non-periodic direction and thereby creating a gap that separates sheets of charged particles.
+To increase the accuracy, various methods have been proposed that introduce correction terms to the triply periodic sum.
+In Arnold \etal \cite{Arnold2002b}, a correction term that allows for highly accurate calculations is derived.

+Lekner summation is an alternative to Ewald summation, and the MMM2D method is based on this approach,\cite{Arnold2002} reducing the computational complexity not to the desired $O(N \log(N))$ but rather $O(N^{5/3})$.
+There is also a MMM1D method for singly periodic problems,\cite{Arnold2005} but with a computational cost of $O(N^2)$.